westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 You can create pretty much anything you want using C#!

 Most commonly, it is used for building enterprise business applications.
-It's a language heavilly supported by Microsoft, loved by the community and has a good future ahead of it.
+It's a language heavily supported by Microsoft, loved by the community and has a good future ahead of it.
 The latest available version (as of time of writing) is C# 9.

 ## .NET